Skip to Main Content

 It is worth placing The Whale Wins inside the wider argument about what American cooking is doing right now.
 The movement toward local sourcing, open kitchens, and fire-based technique represents a deliberate departure from European classical structure.
 At the most ambitious end, that argument is made by chefs like those at The French Laundry in Napa or Le Bernardin in New York City, who have constructed their own rigorous frameworks.
 At a more global-technique level, Atomix in New York City demonstrates how imported methodology can produce something distinctly rooted in local identity.
 Even in Europe, chefs at places like Atelier Moessmer Norbert Niederkofler in Brunico have made regional sourcing the central discipline rather than a secondary consideration.

-For a broader map of where The Whale Wins fits within Seattle's restaurant scene, our full Seattle restaurants guide places it alongside the city's other significant addresses.
+For a broader map of where The Whale Wins fits within Seattle's restaurant scene, it sits alongside the city's other significant addresses.
 Comparisons to other fire-and-produce programmes nationally can be drawn through Providence in Los Angeles, Emeril's in New Orleans, and The Inn at Little Washington in Washington, each of which handles the local-ingredient mandate at a different price point and with different formal ambitions.

 Know Before You Go